WuTheFWasThat/vimflowy/docs/plugins.md

 Then add an import of your directory to [src/plugins/index.ts](../src/plugins/index.ts).

 In general, you should be making minimal changes outside your plugin folder.
-You may write your plugin in either Javascript or Typescript.
+You may write your plugin in either Javascript or Typescript, but Typescript should be preferred.
 For styles, you can simply import a CSS or SASS stylesheet from your index file.

 See the ["hello world" sample plugin](../src/plugins/examples/index.ts) for an extremely minimal example.